ktorio/ktor-documentation/topics/server-modules.md

 }
 ```

-> The concurrent module loading is a single-threaded process.
+> Concurrent module loading is a single-threaded process.
 It helps avoid threading problems with unsafe collections
 > in the application's internal shared state.
 >
 {style="note"}